icaroMendes777/pdf-form-service/README.md

 <li>Implements github actions CI pipeline</li>
 </ul>

-<p>As aws lambda functions do not suport PHP natively, it uses a very neat setup with 'bref', which uses aws cloudformation to create the environment</p>
+<p>As aws lambda functions do not suport PHP natively, it uses a very neat setup with 'Bref', which uses aws cloudformation to create the environment</p>